-Ever wondered or asked how big Australia is compared to USA?
+Have you ever wondered or asked how big Australia is compared to the USA?
 Or, have you imagined which is bigger in some areas and as a whole?
 Your answer is just around the corner, I must say.
-The question – How big is Australia Compared to USA? – is not new in major aired discussions and internet conversations/chats.
+The question – How big is Australia Compared to the USA? – is not new in major aired discussions and internet conversations/chats.
 In fact, controversy or conflicts sometimes ensue.
 However, I’m confident that this piece will enlighten you on some facts and figures to ascertain your answer.

 What’s your view/perspective?